-The school is mindful of its duty under the Disability Discrimination Act 1995 not to discriminate against disabled pupils by excluding them because of their disability.
+The school is mindful of its duty under the Disability Discrimination Act 1995 not to discriminate against disabled pupils by suspending or excluding them because of their disability.

-This applies to permanent and fixed period exclusions.
+This applies to permanent exclusions and fixed-period suspensions.
 The definition of disability under the Act covers pupils with certain physical, sensory, intellectual or mental impairments.

-Discrimination means treating disabled pupils less favourably than other pupils /without justification.
+Discrimination means treating disabled pupils less favourably than other pupils without justification.
 It also means failing to take reasonable steps to ensure that disabled pupils are not placed at a substantial disadvantage compared to their non-disabled peers.